I've been dating a single mom in her 20s for several years now.

 It's easy to underestimate the impact of dating a single mom.

-It's more that it impacts everything than it being some huge negative.
 Even just hooking up needs to have the logistics figured out (arranging alone time, making sure the doors locked, etc.), It's difficult to have any sort of spontaneity.

 You should recognize that she may want more kids again in the future.
 That's great if you want kids.
 But if you're in your 20s, you probably haven't given it much thought yet.